 1. Which Problems That You See Around You, in Your Community or the World at Large, Would You Like to Solve?

 If you give it some thought, all the jobs around you are somewhat related to problem-solving.
 If nothing else, they need problem-solving skills to get things done.

-By problems, one can mean something as large-scale as making sure garbage gets recycled, or something as approachable as establishing world peace.
+By problems, one can mean something as large-scale as making sure the garbage gets recycled, or something as approachable as establishing world peace.
 Rather than framing the question to your child as “what do you want to do when you grow up?” you should instead identify a real-time or hypothetical problem.

 Ask your kid about going through the situation, and try to help them think up a solution.
-This won’t necessarily lead to any breakthroughs, but it will certainly help your child identify their passion.
+This won’t necessarily lead to any breakthroughs, but it will certainly help your child identify their passions.

 This question is about ideal work experiences and placement.
 It is not necessary that it is about doing work for someone you know.
 It could be any task or any job that you are not aware of in advance.

-By answering this question, you are not going to make any commitment with the career path, but at least it is going to give you something that you can investigate and research.
+By answering this question, you are not going to make any commitment to the career path, but at least it is going to give you something that you can investigate and research.
 This can allow you to get some or more knowledge about the new task and the skill required to get the job done.

 This is one of the best questions to ask, and especially when you are planning on taking admission in a college or university.
-This will get you and your kid a way to plan out your degree when you are in the university.
+This will get you and your kid a way to plan out your degree when you are at the university.

 In case you are not sure about the degree subjects you want to study or research, this will help you identify topics and subjects that you would want to review.
 Also, this would be a great way to crop out topics that you wouldn’t want to explore.
 You can take the example of subjects like to prefer studying subjects like geography over physics or biology or anything like zoology.